A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Nucleic acids are essential biomolecules that play a vital role in the storage and transmission of genetic information.
 The two main types of nucleic acids are ribonucleic acid (RNA) and deoxyribonucleic acid (DNA).
-In this guide, we will explore the structure, function, and applications of RNA and DNA.
+This guide explores the structure, function, and applications of RNA and DNA.

 Basic Concepts